Author Historian Genealogist

-Sarah MacPhail has everything going for her.
-A well-to-do heiress of the Mt.
-Etna Iron Company, she is pretty, bright and in love with Phillip Chamberlain, a handsome, talented poet and professor at Juniata College.
+Sarah MacPhail, well-to-do heiress of the Mt.
+Etna Iron Company, is pretty, bright and in love with Phillip Chamberlain, a handsome, talented poet and professor at Juniata College.
 All looks promising until…one by one her dreams come crashing down, her illusions fade and she is left with responsibility for what remains of the once thriving iron plantation and her younger brother, Ned, who people describe in their kindest way as odd.

 "...pulled out my every emotion."

 In August 1917, the American Expeditionary Force (AEF) landed in France determined to break the stalemate After months of training under French officers, they emerged as one of the most effective units in the war, fighting their way, battle by battle, from Cantigny to the Meuse-Argonne and the armistice.
 Dig or Die is the story of Sgt.
 Emmet (Judy) Redding and his comrades-in-arms, first as green troops, untested and unproven, then as seasoned veterans.
 Here is trench warfare with all of its hardships – mud, rats, lice, freezing temperatures and lack of food, to say nothing of the hazards of constant shelling, machine gun fire, hand grenades, flame throwers, mustard gas and automatic rifles, all developed during the industrial revolution to make killing more efficient and living more hazardous.